 Flat-Field Correction and Aberration Correction: Plan means that the objective is corrected for having a field curvature.
 Apo defines that the objective has the highest degree of correction for spherical and chromatic aberration.
-Another high degree of correction for spherical and chromatic aberration.
+Another high degree of correction for spherical and chromatic aberration is termed Fluor.